Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-In the remainder of this paper we sketch the proof of \thmref{main}.
-For the ease of the analysis we ``subtract" the same number of tokens from every node such that the resulting load vector $x$ satisfies $\overline{x}\in[0,1)$ (cmp.~discussion after eq.~\eq{std}).
-As illustrated in \figref{proof}, our proof consists of the following three main steps. \begin{enumerate}\itemsep 0pt \item \textbf{Reducing the Discrepancy to $(\log n)^{\epsilon_d}$.} We first use \thmref{logg} from \secref{randomwalk} to show that in round $t_1:=\Oh\left(\tau_{\cont}(K,n^{-2})\right)=\Oh\big(\frac{\log (Kn)}{1-\lambda}\big)$ the discrepancy is at most $(\log n)^{\epsilon_d}$, where $\epsilon_d > 0$ is an arbitrarily small constant. \item \textbf{Sparsification of the Load Vector.} Since our goal is to achieve a constant discrepancy, we fix a constant $C>0$ and only consider nodes with more than $C$ tokens.
+The first part of this section gives a sketch of the proof of \thmref{main}.
+For the ease of the analysis, we remove the same number of tokens from every node such that the resulting load vector $x$ satisfies $\overline{x}\in[0,1)$ (cf.~\obsref{scaling}).
+As illustrated in \figref{proof}, our proof consists of the following three main steps: \begin{enumerate}\itemsep 0pt \item \textbf{Reducing the Discrepancy to $(\log n)^{\epsilon_d}$.} We first use \thmref{logg} from \secref{randomwalk} to show that in round $t_1:=\Oh\left(\tau_{\cont}(K,n^{-2})\right)=\Oh\big(\frac{\log (Kn)}{1-\lambda}\big)$, the discrepancy is at most $(\log n)^{\epsilon_d}$, where $\epsilon_d > 0$ is a sufficiently small constant. \item \textbf{Sparsification of the Load Vector.} Since our goal is to achieve a constant discrepancy, we fix a constant $C>0$ and only consider nodes with more than $C$ tokens.
 We prove in \thmref{firstsparsification} that the number of tokens above the threshold $C$ on these nodes is at most $n \cdot \ce^{-(\log n)^{1-\eps}}$ in round $t_2:=t_1+\Oh\big(\frac{\log n}{1-\lambda}\big)$.
-The proof of this step is based on a polynomial potential function and exploits that the load vector in round $t_1$ has small discrepancy.
+The proof of this step is based on a polynomial potential function and the small discrepancy of the load vector in round $t_1$.

 \item \textbf{Reducing the Discrepancy to a Constant.} Now we only need to analyze the $n \cdot \ce^{-(\log n)^{1-\eps}}$ tokens above the threshold $C$.
-This is equivalent to analyze a non-negative load vector with at most $n \cdot \ce^{-(\log n)^{1-\eps}}$ tokens (Observation~\ref{obs:scaling}).
-We prove in \thmref{final} that in round $t_3:=t_2+\Oh\big(\frac{\log n}{1-\lambda}\big)$, there is no token above the threshold $C+1$, using the token-based analysis via random walks (\secref{randomwalk}).
-This upper bounds the maximum load; the lower bound on the minimum load follows by symmetry (\lemref{maxminrelation}).
-These two bounds together imply that the discrepancy in round $t_3$ is at most $2C+2$. \end{enumerate}
+This problem can be reduced to the analysis of a non-negative load vector with at most $n \cdot \ce^{-(\log n)^{1-\eps}}$ tokens (Observation~\ref{obs:scaling}).
+We prove in \thmref{final} that in round $t_3:=t_2+\Oh\big(\frac{\log n}{1-\lambda}\big)$, there is no token above the threshold $C+1$.
+The proof employs the token-based analysis via random walks from~\secref{randomwalk}.
+The lower bound on the minimum load follows by symmetry (\lemref{maxminrelation}).
+These two bounds on the maximum and minimum load together imply that the discrepancy in round $t_3$ is at most $2C+2$. \end{enumerate}